EnexaProject/enexaproject.github.io/_authors/paderborn_org.md

 layout: organization
 ---

 ENEXA is led by the DICE group at Paderborn University.
-The group is dedicated to research at the interfaces between humans, machines and data.
+The group is dedicated to research at the interfaces between humans, machines, and data.